lessless/weblog/README.md

 Create a script with the following features:

-- print list of visited pages sorted in descending order by the number of page views
+- print list of visited pages sorted in descending order by the number of page visits
 - print list of unique page views sorted in descending order by the number of views

 ## Acceptance Criteria